codeforbtv/expunge-vt/README_DIRECTORY_HIERARCHY.md

 Contains meeting notes from the earliest meetings with VLA during the initial attempts to define the ExpungeVT direction & purpose.
 Kept around mainly due nostalgia and laziness.
 Kinda neat tho.

 ## sampleDocketHTML/
-Contains sample criminal dockets that have been anonomized.
-Very useful for testing and allows the public to demo the extension if they don't have access via the offical Vermont Case Management System.
+Contains sample criminal dockets that have been anonymized.
+Very useful for testing and allows the public to demo the extension if they don't have access via the official Vermont Case Management System.

 ## civic.json
 Metadata for the project.
 See http://open.dc.gov/civic.json/